 We and the underwriters for the offering named below have entered into an underwriting agreement with respect to the common stock being offered.
 Subject to the terms and conditions of the underwriting agreement, each underwriter has severally agreed to purchase from us the number of shares of our common stock set forth opposite its name below.
-Cowen and Company, LLC, William Blair & Company, L.L.C. and Stifel, Nicolaus & Company, Incorporated are the representatives of the underwriters.
+Cowen and Company, LLC is the representative of the underwriters.